-How To Repair Your Honeywell Electronic Air Cleaner
+How To Test Your Honeywell Electronic Air Cleaner

 1. First, remove BOTH collector cells from your Honeywell air cleaner.

 2. Put the door back on and turn on your air cleaner again.